TernTuring/TernBannerView/README.md

 ## Licence

-CardSlider is released under the MIT license.
+TernBannerView is released under the MIT license.
 See [LICENSE](./LICENSE) for details.